Iankulani/virus-analyzer/README.md

 # virus-analyzer
-Binary analysis tool to detect computer virus written in python script
+Binary analysis tool used for detecting computer virus written in python script